pa11y/pa11y/MIGRATION.md

 ### Node.js Support

-Node.js 0.10 is no longer officially supported.
-We'll be running tests against it still, but these are marked as "allowed to fail".
-If you're absolutely reliant on Node.js 0.10, [check the latest build](https://travis-ci.org/springernature/pa11y) to verify that it's still working.
+Node.js 0.10 is no longer officially supported, pa11y is unlikely to continue to work with this version going forward.

 Migrating from 1.0 to 2.0